Lonestar137/gcloud-commander/README.md

 1. Add a new basepath, run the program with the `-b` or `--basepath` flag.
 I.e. `gcmdr -b gs://bucket_name/my_folder`
 2. Enable vim keybinds: `gcmdr -v` or `gcmdr --vim`

+## Known issues

+- Currently, doesn't support filepaths on Windows where there is a space in the filepath.

 ## Philosophy

 1. Make your application do one thing and do it well: Write your application to perform a specific task, and make sure it does that task well.
 Avoid adding unnecessary features that would make the application more complex.